 The Find a Doctor or Hospital online directory allows you to search for network doctors, hospitals and dentists.
 The information is collected from the provider's application at the time of credentialing and updated when new data is received from the provider.
 Please note data is subject to change without notice.

 Here are a few areas to help with your search:

 - First, select how you would like to search.
 You may search by:

-- The first three digits of your ID number, which can be found on your ID card or by calling 800-524-9242.
+- The first three characters of your ID number, which can be found on your ID card or by calling 800-524-9242.

 - Selecting your network, plan or product name.
 Choose the option that corresponds with the plan name shown on your ID card; or if you’re shopping, choose the option that corresponds with the product you’re considering.

 - “Just looking.”
 Please note that using this search method will return providers across all plans.

-- 3-digit prefix – the first three alpha digits of your Wellmark ID number.
-The image of the ID card on the Find a Doctor or Hospital highlights where these digits can be found on your card.
+- 3-digit prefix – the first three characters of your Wellmark ID number.
+The image of the ID card on the Find a Doctor or Hospital highlights where these characters can be found on your card.

 - Plan – the name shown on your member ID card.
 The image of the ID card on the Find a Doctor or Hospital highlights where your Plan name can be found on your card.

 - Product – if you’re shopping for a plan, you may search by product name to view primary care providers (PCPs) available to you

 - Network – a broad category of plans and products.
 For example: HMO, PPO, or POS.

 - PPO (Preferred Provider Organization) – a network that includes a number of products and plans.
 Click ‘Show list’ to view PPO products and plans.